martinrotter/rssguard/docs/source/troubleshooting/flatpak.md

 It is possible to use [CSS2RSS](https://github.com/Owyn/CSS2RSS) without breaking the Flatpak sandbox.
 For this, you will need to run a few commands in a terminal window.

-1. Install the appropriate Flatpak SDK so we can use `pip` to install CSS2RSS' dependencies:
+1. Install the appropriate Flatpak SDK so we can use `pip` to install CSS2RSS's dependencies:

 ```
 flatpak install org.freedesktop.Sdk//25.08
 ```

-2. Install CSS2RSS' dependencies:
+2. Install CSS2RSS's dependencies:

 ```
 flatpak run --runtime=org.freedesktop.Sdk//25.08 --command=pip io.github.martinrotter.rssguard install beautifulsoup4 maya
 ```

-3. Download CSS2RSS inside RSS Guard's configuration directory, for easier usage later:
+3. Download CSS2RSS inside RSS Guard's configuration directory for easier use later:

 ```
 flatpak run --command=curl io.github.martinrotter.rssguard https://raw.githubusercontent.com/Owyn/CSS2RSS/refs/heads/main/css2rss.py -o ~/.var/app/io.github.martinrotter.rssguard/config/rssguard5/css2rss.py
 ```

-4. Uninstall the Flatpak SDK, as it's not needed anymore:
+4. Uninstall the Flatpak SDK, as it is no longer needed:

 ```
 flatpak uninstall org.freedesktop.Sdk//25.08
 ```

-And then you can immediatelly start using CSS2RSS by filling out the **Post-processing script** field when you add or edit a feed, like so:
+You can then immediately start using CSS2RSS by filling out the **Post-processing script** field when you add or edit a feed, like this:

 ![CSS2RSS post-processing](images/flatpak-post-processing-css2rss.png "CSS2RSS post-processing")